ngryan3/liftovers/d2/iteration-02.plan.md

 - Weaknesses: C, Javascript, XML

 **Tosin**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In charge of Front end completion and delegating front-end tasks.
 Responsible for organizing the completion of front end section with  team members.
 Previously completed a PEY at a Development Firm for the Ministry of Education.
-This iteration worked on:
+This iteration worked on: Creating front end pages for the sign up and Log in pages, also working on itegrating data captured with backend requirements.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths : Databases, Android Studio, html
 - Weaknesses: C, C++, Javascript